fooof-tools/fooof/CONTRIBUTING.md

 `fooof` is a module for parameterizing neural power spectra.
 This includes model fitting, management and analysis of resulting parameters, and utilities to visualize power spectra and model results.
 This module also includes functionality to simulate power spectra based on the model.

 Procedures and utilities that do not deal with operating upon power spectra or on model outputs will most likely be considered out of scope.
 Notably, this model does not include doing spectral estimation or time-domain analysis.
-For approaches such as these, the [neurodsp](https://github.com/neurodsp-tools/neurodsp/) module may be a more appropriate target for new functionality.
+For approaches such as these, the [neurodsp](https://github.com/neurodsp-tools/neurodsp/) module may be a more appropriate target.

 ## Making a Contribution

-If there is a feature you would like to add, or an issue you saw that you think you can help with, you are ready to make a code submission to the project!
+If there is a feature you would like to add, or an issue you saw that you think you can help with, you are ready to make a submission to the project!

 If you are working on a feature, please indicate so in the relevant issue, so that we can keep track of who is working on what.

 Once you're ready to start working on your contribution, do the following:

-1. [Fork this repository](https://help.github.com/articles/fork-a-repo/), which makes your own version of this project you can edit and use
+1. [Fork this repository](https://help.github.com/articles/fork-a-repo/), which makes your own version of this project you can edit
 2. [Make your changes](https://guides.github.com/activities/forking/#making-changes), updating or adding code to add the desired functionality
 3. [Check the project conventions](#project-conventions), and make sure all new or updated code follows the guidelines
 4. [Submit a pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/), to start the process of merging the new code to the main branch